fastlane/docs/docs/actions/carthage.md

   use_ssh: false,   # Use SSH for downloading GitHub repositories.
   use_submodules: false,      # Add dependencies as Git submodules.
   use_binaries: true,         # Check out dependency repositories even when prebuilt frameworks exist
+  no_checkout: false,         # When bootstrapping Carthage do not checkout
   no_build: false,  # When bootstrapping Carthage do not build
   no_skip_current: false,     # Don't skip building the current project (only for frameworks)
   verbose: false,   # Print xcodebuild output inline